FudaWiki/fudawiki-files/hanafuda/games/hyaku-ochi.md

 **If a player reaches a total score of 100 points, the game ends, and that player is declared the winner.**

-If nobody reaches 100 points, then another round is played. **The non-dealer of the current round becomes the dealer of the next round.**
+If nobody reaches 100 points, then another round is played. **The winner of the round becomes the dealer of the next round.**

 # Card Values
 The card values are completely standard, the same as used in [Hachi-Hachi](/en/hanafuda/games/hachi-hachi).